Nagendra1997/mesibo-documentation/livestreaming.md

 ```

-Now you get a list of group members through the callback function `Mesibo_onParticipants`.
+Now you will get a list of group members through the callback function `Mesibo_onParticipants`.
 You can choose and subscribe to the stream of each member to view it.
-When a new participant joins the room, `Mesibo_onParticipants` will be called and you can subscribe to the stream of each participant.
+When a new participant joins the room, `Mesibo_onParticipants` will be called.

 ```javascript